joshdoesthis/m5stamp-c3-rgb-led-demo/README.md

-# m5stampc3-rgb-led
+# Stamp C3 RGB LED

-Pressing the button on the device will cycle through colours of the RGB LED.
+Pressing the button on the device will cycle through the colours of the RGB LED.